ayanmaj92/carma-recourse/README.md

 <img src="logo.png" alt="logo" width="100"/>

 This repository contains the code implementing the CARMA approach, a practical framework for generating recommendations for causal algorithmic recourse at scale.
 CARMA was introduced in the paper `CARMA: A practical framework to generate recommendations for causal algorithmic recourse at scale` and was accepted at the [ACM FAccT 2024](https://facctconference.org/2024/) conference.
+Check out the full paper at [this link](https://dl.acm.org/doi/10.1145/3630106.3659003).
 ## Overview
 1. [Setup](#setup)
 2. [Training downstream decision-making classifier](#clf)